JackDilger/Milstone-Project-One/README.md

 - __Menu__

-  - Displays a card for each item available on the menu, includes both visual and textual information to the user
+  - Displays a card for each item available on the menu, includes both visual and textual information to the user to let them know what is served and align with user story 6.
   - This page is really important as it promotes the company’s main products, so it is important it is visually appealing to make site users want to visit the food truck.
   - Each card has a Spotify link with a font awesome icon.
 The links again open in a new tab, and takes the user to the DJ's Spotify profile whom of which the menu item was inspired by.
+This Also aligns with user story 5 in giving customers an idea as to what type of music is played.

 ![Menu site image](/readme-images/menu-readme.JPG)

 - __Contact__

-  - This page will allow users to contact the company for private bookings.
+  - This page will allow users to contact the company to which meets the requirments of user story 7.
 The user will be asked to provide their name and email, number, as well as being given the option to provide further details about the booking request.
   - All inputs are required and the user will be prompted if they don’t fill out the required information before submitting the form.
   - The user will be taken to a thank you page when they submit the form, clearly indicating their request was sent successfully.